Asch5/keystroke_app/Current_cursor_rules.md

 prisma\schema.prisma

 The latest database backup file to understand the live data structure.
-To do this, find the folder with the most recent date in tests/transformedBackups/ and read the transformed_backup.json file within it.
+To do this, find the folder with the most recent date in tests/danishDicitonary/backupProcess/backups/ and read the backup.json file within it and the metadata.json file.

 ## 1. Code Quality and Best Practices